nowitsanurag/nowitsanurag/README.md

 ### My Digital Garden 🌱

-I write regular blog posts, most of which you will find on my personal website [Medium](https://medium.com/@tripathi.anurag123.at).
+I write regular blog posts, most of which you will find here [Medium](https://medium.com/@nowitsanurag).

 I write about things I am familiar with, things that trip up folks that I mentor, and things that I am learning.
 Day to day I make things with **data** using **python**.